English, BA

 International Languages and Lower Division Requirements9

-Competence in a language other than English through the intermediate level (e.g, SPAN 2002/FREN 2002) is required here, in Areas B and/or C, or by competency assessment (e.g. CLEP).
-If the 9 hours for this area are not satisfied by International Language courses, then students may apply courses listed in Areas C or E but not already applied elsewhere.
-1
+Competence in a language other than English through the intermediate level (e.g, SPAN 2002/FREN 2002) is required here, in Core IMPACTS or by competency assessment (e.g. CLEP).
+If the 9 hours for this area are not satisfied by International Language courses, then students may apply courses listed in Core IMPACTS but not already applied elsewhere.

 Upper Division Core Requirements12